Pendleton Ward

-Ward Taylor Pendleton Johnston, known professionally as Pendleton Ward (born September 23, 1982), is an American animator, screenwriter, producer, director, and voice actor who has worked for Cartoon Network Studios, Frederator Studios, and Netflix Animation.
+Ward Taylor Pendleton Johnston (born September 23, 1982), known professionally as Pendleton Ward, is an American animator, screenwriter, producer, director, and voice actor who has worked for Cartoon Network Studios, Frederator Studios, and Netflix Animation.
 He created the television series Adventure Time, the web series Bravest Warriors, and the adult animated interview streaming series The Midnight Gospel.

 Early life

 Ward grew up in San Antonio, Texas and is the youngest of three brothers.
 His mother Bettie (born 1947) is an artist.

 Ward became interested in animation at an early age, inspired by his mother, who is an artist and worked with animators.
 He started drawing flipbooks in first grade.
-He often worked with his best friend, Alec "The Logdog" Coates, on short comic books.
 He graduated from North East School of the Arts in San Antonio.

 Ward attended CalArts, where he became friends with J. G. Quintel and Alex Hirsch.
 They later worked on The Marvelous Misadventures of Flapjack together.
 Eric Homan, vice president of Frederator Studios, offered Ward a job at the studios after watching one of his films at the annual CalArts animation screenings.
 Ward is a graduate of the school's Animation Program.